Understanding IAAA Model

 |---|---|---|

-| Weak authentication (passwords only) | Credential theft, brute-force attacks | Enforce MFA and strong password policies |
+| Weak authentication | Credential theft, brute-force attacks | Enforce MFA and strong password policies |

-| Over-permissive authorization | Unauthorized data access, privilege escalation | Implement PoLP and conduct regular access reviews |
+| Over-permissive access | Unauthorized data access | Implement PoLP and regular access reviews |

-| Inadequate logging | Difficulty investigating incidents | Enable detailed audit trails and SIEM integration |
+| Inadequate logging | Difficulty investigating incidents | Enable detailed audit trails and SIEM |

-| Shared credentials | Loss of individual accountability | Assign unique identifiers and enforce account separation |
+| Shared credentials | Loss of accountability | Assign unique identifiers |

-| No session timeout | Unauthorized access from abandoned sessions | Implement automatic session expiration |
+| No session timeout | Unauthorized access | Implement automatic session expiration |

 Implementation Best Practices

-For Identification
+Identification

-- Use unique, non-transferable identifiers for each user
+- Use unique, non-transferable identifiers.

-- Avoid using personally identifiable information (PII) as primary identifiers
+- Avoid using personally identifiable information (PII) as primary identifiers.

-- Implement username enumeration protection to prevent reconnaissance attacks
+- Implement username enumeration protection.

-For Authentication
+Authentication

-- Implement account lockout policies after failed attempts
+- Implement account lockout policies after failed attempts.

-For Authorization
+Authorization

-- Regularly review and audit user permissions (quarterly recommended)
+- Review and audit user permissions quarterly.

-- Implement separation of duties for critical operations
+- Implement separation of duties for critical operations.

-- Use time-limited access grants for temporary permissions
+- Use time-limited access grants for temporary permissions.

-For Accountability
+Accountability

-- Centralize logs in a secure, tamper-proof system
+- Centralize logs in a secure, tamper-proof system.

-- Implement log integrity verification (checksums, digital signatures)
+- Implement log integrity verification (e.g., checksums).

-- Set up automated alerts for critical security events
+- Set up automated alerts for critical security events.

 Learn More